esbullington/react-d3/README.md

 * pie chart
 * area chart
 * treemap
+* scatter chart

 The basic charts generated from the examples/main.js ReactJS app can be [viewed here](http://esbullington.github.io/react-d3).
-Additional chart types are soon to come.
+Additional chart types and chart animations are soon to come.

 ### Basic usage